Vertex operator algebra and parenthesized braid operad: Pseudo-braided category structure on conformal blocks

-Consider how the analytic continuation along the path $\ga$ of a function in $T_A^\conv$ can be written in the $\si_v A$-coordinate.
+Consider how the analytic continuation along the path $\ga$ of a function in $T_A^\conv$ can be written in the $\si_{v_0} A$-coordinate.
 Note that the branch of $\Log$ is defined so that the value of $\Arg:\C^\cut \rightarrow \C$ is $(-\pi,\pi)$ (see \eqref{eq_log_def} in Section \ref{sec_config_conv}).
+Then, along the path $\ga$, we have